ChaosLabsInc/chainlink-oracle-cli/README.md

 ![Chaos Labs - Chainlink Collab](https://github.com/ChaosLabsInc/chaos-labs-chainlink/blob/master/img/ChaosLabsChainlink.jpg)

-- Chaos Labs Article Link
-- Chainlink Article Link
-- Marketing image of collab

 This repository hosts a CLI utitlity for mocking Chainlink Oracle prices in a local hardhat mainnet fork testing environment.
-Navigate to our [Quickstart]() section to get the repo up and running.
+Navigate to our [Quickstart](#quickstart) section to get the repo up and running.

 For a full deep dive to the project architecture please visit the [Chaos Labs blog](https://chaoslabs.xyz/blog/mock-chainlink-oroacles-pt-1).